Implementing Workday in higher education has been saved

 Real-world lessons from Workday implementations

 When higher education institutions choose Workday to help with finance and human capital management, there's more to the job than "online, on time."
 The Workday implementation methodology matters.
-Here are key lessons from three recent Workday implementations in higher education institutions.
+Here are key lessons from Workday implementations at three colleges and universities.

 Aligning systems and people